yssl/QFEnter/README.md

 ![qfenter](https://f.cloud.github.com/assets/5915359/1632228/bb76dc72-5774-11e3-83d1-2933b95d5b81.gif)

-QFEnter provides easy and intuitive ways to open files from Quickfix window.
+QFEnter allows you to open a Quickfix item in a window you choose.
+You can specify the window by giving it a focus just before jumping to Quickfix window or just use a new split window or new tab.

-Some of default methods are quite inconvenient,
+Some of default opening methods are quite inconvenient,

-- You cannot specify the window in which a file is opened when you press `<Enter>` in Quickfix.
+- You cannot select a window in which a file is opened when you press `<Enter>` in Quickfix.

   > Hitting the \<Enter\> key or double-clicking the mouse on a line has the same effect.
 The file containing the error is opened **in the window above the quickfix window**.